Santhosh132-ops/Cab-location-Events-/README.md

 ## ⚡ Quick Start

-We have automated the entire setup process.
+I have automated the entire setup process.
 You don't need to manually install dependencies or open multiple terminals.

 1.  **Clone the Repository**
     ```bash